hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 - First recorded execution.
 - Last recorded execution.

-For example, to retrieve the estimated execution plan for the slowest execution of a ranking entry the application can do:
+For example, to retrieve the estimated execution plan for the slowest sample of a ranking entry the application can do:

 ```java
   RankingEntry re = ...